Sell your photos, create a Marketplace

 1. Upload everything you have on your hard drive; you never know when someone needs one of your images.

 I started the stock journey on 8 January 2018 by uploading 10 images on Shutterstock.
 A day after they were approved, I had my first sell, which was an Enhanced license that made me 17$.
 What a better start, right?
 Well, that was the beginner luck but it was also the moment when I started to read more about stock photography.
 As a beginner, I didn’t knew how to filter the information found online, so I applied every single strategy I read about, hoping to earn money fast.
 Bad mistake!
-I start uploading food images, travel images, some illustrations, wildlife images, etc. My portfolio became quite diverse, but sales never showed up as expected.
+I started to upload food images, travel images, some illustrations, wildlife images, etc. My portfolio became quite diverse, but sales never showed up as expected.

 Below are some of the junk images I uploaded during my first year as a stock photographer.